nikitavoloboev/cv/readme.md

 Built using [Awesome CV](https://github.com/posquit0/Awesome-CV).
 All credit goes to [Byungjin Park](https://github.com/posquit0).

-To compile this CV, you need [TeX distribution](https://sourabhbajaj.com/mac-setup/LaTeX/) installed.
+To compile this CV, you need [TeX distribution](https://www.latex-project.org/) installed.

-`brew cask install mactex` if on macOS

 When installed, you can run: